-The automatic monitors at Lochgelly, Donibristle and Auchtertool sites operated throughout 2022, with the exception of data gaps at the Auchtertool site.
-These monitors were operational during the reported flaring events.
+The analysers at the various sites operated throughout 2023, with the exception of data gaps at the Lochgelly and Coaledge sites.
+This was due to issues with the AQMesh particulate inlet that measures PM{10} and $PM{2.5}$.
+The analysers were operational during the reported flaring events.
 No additional monitoring was undertaken at other sites or for other pollutants during flaring events.